LakhbirSin/Challenges/README.md

 # Challenges
-How to use various type of libraries in Python
+How to use various type of libraries in Python.